Huegoxaga/notes/algorithm/ml.md

   - Nodes from the same depth are dealing with the same independent variable.
 - The split add information to the datapoint and group them.
 - The average of all data points in one terminal leaf will be calculated as the prediced value for all new data point if it falls in the split.
+- When learning, it chooses splits based on minimizing the mean squared error of the resulting splits
+- When predicting, A decision tree uses the average value of all data in the corresponding leaf node

 #### Classification Trees